 The escape from Lothering: GEEZ that ogre put Bethany down hard.

-Given that the name of the series is “Dragon Age,” nice that this game give you a dragon early.
+Given that the name of the series is “Dragon Age,” nice that this game gives you a dragon early.
 And it’s an old friend!

 Who has been heavily redesigned.
 Which maybe I could dig more it it were more of a “different aspects in different appearances” thing, but it feels a bit more like a “let’s see what we can do with this new shiny game engine” thing.
 (Maybe that’s not entirely a fair assessment at this point.)